MAINA GIELGUD A.0.

 In 2012, she staged Rudolf Nureyev's Don Quixotte for Boston Ballet, and Maurice Bejart's Song of a Wayfarer for the National Ballet of Canada.

-In 2014, her schedule included coaching Birmingham Royal Ballet's Elmhurst Ballet School students in their end of year performance of Sir Frederick Ashton's Birthday Offering,staging a production of the Bournonville La Sylphide with new sets and costumes, for the Hungarian National Ballet, and staging Nureeyev's Don Quixotte for La Scala Milan.
-She then travelled to Australia to work with all three classically based companies, giving Master classes and coaching at West Australian Ballet, Queensland Ballet and The Australian Ballet, prior to restaging her acclaimed production of Giselle in Melbourne and Sydney.
+In 2014, her schedule included coaching Birmingham Royal Ballet's Elmhurst Ballet School students in their end of year performance of Sir Frederick Ashton's Birthday Offering, staging a production of the Bournonville La Sylphide with new sets and costumes for the Hungarian National Ballet, and staging Nureyev's Don Quixotte for La Scala Milan.
+She travelled to Australia to work with all three classically based companies, giving Master classes and coaching at West Australian Ballet, Queensland Ballet and The Australian Ballet, then restaging her production of Giselle in Melbourne and Sydney.

-During the 2015/16 season, she will be staging a new production of Coppelia for the Australian Conservatoire of Ballet performances in December, guest teaching and coaching Tokyo Ballet in Japan, and staging Manon again for the Hungarian National Ballet.
+During the 2015/16 season, she will be creating a new production of Coppelia for the Australian Conservatoire of Ballet performances in December, guest teaching and coaching Tokyo Ballet in Japan, and staging Manon once again for the Hungarian National Ballet.
 She will be on the Jury of the Helsinki Competition, Finland, then during the summer, giving Masterclasses at the National Ballet School, Toronto, and in New York with Ellison Ballet, ABT Summer intensive, Ballet Academy East.

 In addition to her free-lance work, Maina is Artistic Advisor for the Hungarian National Ballet.